 For a wine so damn cheap, a lot of rock star winemakers have been attached to this project.
 For the geeks, that means Aussie powerhouses Kim Jackson and Chris Ringland, for starters.
-For the rest of us all there is to ask is WHY?
-Well, you don’t even need to ask that question, just WHERE CAN I BUY IT?
-This is one of those bottles that over delivers for the price point.
+For the rest of us all, there is to ask is WHY?
+Well, you don’t even need to ask that question, WHERE CAN I BUY IT?
+This is one of those bottles that over-delivers for the price point.

 The wine is two-thirds Shiraz, with Cabernet and Merlot filling in the gap.
 Jammy and juicy, it hits the big points and leaves the nuances to another bottle of wine.
 Sweet blueberries on the nose, with a touch of spice and mocha.
-On the palate, it is fulled bodied and round, with black fruit flavors that are a bit reduced, to a wisp of menthol smoke, kinda like a Kools.
-Finishes big and bold and jammy.
+It is fuller-bodied and round on the palate, with black fruit flavors that are slightly reduced to a wisp of menthol smoke, kind of like a Kools.
+It finishes big and bold and jammy.